ryancj14/ryancj14/_pages/ideas.md

 [Issue #3 - Add support for extracting the VPR "routing information table"](https://github.com/SymbiFlow/fpga-tool-perf/issues/3) -- This has been an issue since 2018 and still hasn't been done.
 It would require intercepting the printed tables in the vpr run and adding them to our printout in fpga-tool-perf

 [Issue #22 - Add timeout mechanism](https://github.com/SymbiFlow/fpga-tool-perf/issues/22) -- This has been an issue since 2018 and still hasn't been done.
 I don't know how this is done, but some research could be done to find out how to implement it.

+[Issue #41 - RTL Schematic View](https://github.com/SymbiFlow/fpga-tool-perf/issues/41) -- This issue relates to Tim's desire for improved netlistsvg and other visualization tools.
+See that section under Tim's Ideas below for more info.

 ---